 With a container of about 700 of them (ok not really but there are a TON in there), I got thinking they’d make for a crazy great sweet and savory appetizer perfect for that little thing called New Year’s Eve TOMORROW! (omg, it’s almost 2016).

-In 10 minutes savory whipped sage infused ricotta stuffed inside prunes, topped with a perfectly honey roasted Blue Diamond almond and drizzled in honey can be ready for whatever party you’re hosting or going to in celebration.
+In 10 minutes savory whipped sage infused ricotta stuffed inside prunes, topped with a perfectly honey roasted almond then drizzled in honey can be ready for whatever party you’re hosting or going to in celebration.

 And if you get flack from guests, just call them plums instead (as you discretely roll your eyes into the back of your head at their ridiculousness) or serve them these raw brownie bites for dessert and really get them going (yep, you guessed it – prunes are involved!)